Prescribing Morse scalar curvatures: pinching and Morse theory: Introduction

 The pinching conditions we require can indeed be relaxed, even though they become more technical to state, see Theorem \ref{t:pinching-ref} for details.

-\begin{rem} To our knowledge condition (ii) is of new type and the restriction on the dimension is optimal.
+\begin{remark} \begin{enumerate}[label=(\roman*)] \item We would like to emphasize \cite{bab1} as the first work to analyse with a high degree of generality the lack of compactness of the conformally prescribed Morse scalar curvature problem on higher dimensional spheres and the first one to provide non trivial existence results, which are based on a \textit{topological invariant} introduced by A. Bahri in the same work.
+This invariant might prove useful in relaxing or even removing the pinching assumptions in Theorem 1. \item Also in higher dimensions, but considering only the zero weak limit scenario, we also refer to our previous work \cite{MM2} and \cite{M3} in the subcritical and critical case respectively for a comprehensive discussion of the aforementioned lack of compactness. \item To our knowledge condition (ii) is of new type and the restriction on the dimension is optimal.
 Building on some non-existence result in \cite{str05} for the Nirenberg problem on $S^2$, it is possible to manufacture curvature functions on $S^3$ and on $S^4$ such that under condition (ii), even under arbitrary pinching problem \eqref{eq:scin} has no solution, cf. Remark \ref{r:Struwe34}.

 Such curvatures can be obtained perturbing affine functions, forbidden by the Kazdan-Warner obstruction, and deforming their non-degenerate maximum into two nearby maxima and a saddle point.
 In low dimension candidate solutions are ruled out via blow-up analysis, as they could form at most one bubble.
 A contradiction to existence is then obtained by a {\em quantitative} version of \eqref{eq:kw}, showing that even if the integrand changes sign, the total integral does not vanish.
-In dimension $n \geq 5$ the contradiction argument breaks down, since multi-bubbling occurs, as shown in \cite{lz} for $n = 6, 7, 8, 9$, cf. \cite{cny}. \end{rem}
+In dimension $n \geq 5$ the contradiction argument breaks down, since multi-bubbling occurs, as shown in \cite{lz} for $n=6,7,8,9$, cf. \cite{cny}. \end{enumerate}